Chatur0602/Project0/README.md

 	4th Requirement: Yes, My website does contain at least 5 different CSS properties, and at least 5 different types of CSS selectors.

-	5th Requirement: Yes, My website does contain at least one mobile-responsive @media query, such that something about the styling changes for smaller screens.
+	5th Requirement: Yes, My website does contain at least one mobile-responsive @media query, such that something about the styling changes for smaller screens(however I did notice it is still a little glitchy and doesn't work very well, this is one function that i wasn't able to complete 100%, you may cut marks).

 	6th Requirement: Yes, my website does implement Bootstrap 4 & uses at least 1 bootstrap component as well as contains 3 columns implementing grid layout on the index.html page (Not on all pages).